 Leaders need to be able to see if a mechanism is being adopted, and to understand if the use of the mechanism is leading towards the desired outputs.
 Inspection requires leaders to audit the output or results of the mechanism and to course correct and improve the mechanism.

 A complete process has a “virtuous cycle” that reinforces and improves itself as it operates.
 The leader that owns the mechanism, based on inspection and auditing routinely improves the mechanism.

 - The Amazon Andon Cord is probably the most famous example: https://blueboard.io/resources/amazon-andon-cord/

 Over the years of designing and driving mechanisms, I’ve found there are multiple flavors.
 Here are a few common types:

 - Do it Regularly Mechanisms.
-Every business has a cycle, and we need to regularly engage on topics.
-For example every year the company needs to go through a cycle of long-term planning, budgeting, and planning for the next year.
-We define and uses mechanisms to ensure these regularly occurring activities are effective and efficient.
-For example, an annual Operating Plan or Three Year Planning mechanism.
+Every business has a cycle, and we need to engage on topics regularly.
+For example, every year, the company needs to go through a cycle of long-term planning, budgeting, and planning for the next year.
+We define and use mechanisms to ensure these regularly occurring activities are effective and efficient—for example, an annual Operating Plan or Three Year Planning mechanism.

 - Behavior Change Mechanisms.
-A behavior change mechanism can be effective at getting results where an organization has underlying behaviors that need to change.
+A behavior change mechanism can help get results where an organization has underlying behaviors that need to change.
 A recent example at SnapAV is our First Mile Mechanism.
 This mechanism is enabling individuals throughout the organization to take the time to fix little issues that wouldn’t otherwise get prioritized.

 In a future post I plan on dissecting one or more mechanisms I’ve invented that have worked well.
 Is there a particular mechanism you’d like me to discuss?
 Comment below.